News & info

 - Expert scan: guidance on an interview case study method using retrospective roadmapping

-A working paper on the 'anatomy and pathology' of project portfolio selection tools was produced in in 2009.
+A 2018 working paper on project selection techniques is the result of several years of research, with an earlier working paper on the 'anatomy and pathology' of project portfolio selection tools produced in in 2009.
 Thinking and practice has moved on, with a working paper on practical methods planned, and research continuing in the areas of visual methods, toolkits and portfolio management in general.

 An early survey on strategic technology management and roadmapping practice in the UK was reported in 2000, with the original questionnaire available here.
 A Masters student project subsequently looked at roadmapping software in 2000, including a survey report.